-Considered together with demographic information and other predictive measures of freshman retention, an analysis of students’ social interactions and routines was able to accurately predict 85 to 90 percent of the freshmen who would not return for a second year at the UA, with those having less-established routines and fewer social interactions most at risk for leaving.
+Considered together with demographic information and other predictive measures of first year student retention, an analysis of students’ social interactions and routines was able to accurately predict 85 to 90 percent of the first year students who would not return for a second year at the UA, with those having less-established routines and fewer social interactions most at risk for leaving.

 “Of all the students who drop out at the end of the first year, with our social integration measures, we’re able to do a prediction at the end of the first 12 weeks of the semester with 85 to 90 percent recall,” Ram says.
 “That means that out of the 2,000 students who drop out, we’re able to identify 1,800 of them.”

-Ram found that social integration and routine were stronger predictors than end-of-term grades, one of the traditionally used predictors of freshman retention in higher education.
+Ram found that social integration and routine were stronger predictors than end-of-term grades, one of the traditionally used predictors of first year student retention in higher education.

-The problem with relying solely on grades for making predictions is that national literature suggests freshmen who ultimately leave the university make the decision to do so in the first 12 weeks of the 16-week semester, and often as early as the first four weeks — long before final grades are posted, Ram says.
+The problem with relying solely on grades for making predictions is that national literature suggests first year students who ultimately leave the university make the decision to do so in the first 12 weeks of the 16-week semester, and often as early as the first four weeks — long before final grades are posted, Ram says.